Cysiuu/awesome-browsers/README.md

     - **[Absolute Enable Right Click & Copy](https://addons.mozilla.org/en-US/firefox/addon/absolute-enable-right-click/)** - Force enable right click & copy, remove copy text protection from websites and more!

+## Chromium

+An open-source browser project developed by Google, serving as the foundation for many popular browsers.
+Chromium is known for its minimalistic design, fast performance, and adherence to modern web standards.
+While developers use it as a base, it does not include proprietary features such as automatic updates or Google services, which are found in Chrome.
+Critics of Chromium argue that its dominance, backed by Google, reinforces the monopolization of web standards.

 ## Google Chrome
+Google Chrome is the most widely-used browser globally, praised for its speed, sleek design, and integration with Google services like Drive and Gmail.
+It boasts a vast extension ecosystem, making it highly customizable.
+However, Chrome is often criticized for its heavy resource usage and privacy concerns due to its deep integration with Google's data collection practices.
+Despite this, it remains popular for its consistent performance and regular updates.